Big U.S. oil drillers have federal permits to mute effect of any Biden ban

 Federal lands are the source of about 10% of U.S. oil and gas supply.
 Fossil fuels produced on federally managed lands and waters contribute nearly 25% of U.S. greenhouse gas emissions, according to government estimates, making them an easy target for the administration’s climate agenda.

 Biden’s pledge would reverse former President Donald Trump’s efforts to maximize drilling and mining on federal property.
-But it will not end production in those areas overnight.
+In an order dated Wednesday, the Biden administration temporarily suspended oil and gas leasing and permitting on federal lands.
+But a freeze or ban will not end production in those areas overnight.

 The seven companies that control half the federal supply onshore in the Lower 48 states have leases and permits in hand that could last years.